LLNL/raja-suite-tutorial/Intermediate_Tutorial/01-SEQ/README.md

 performance using serial nested seqs.
 From here, we have a good baseline to compare against when transitioning to CUDA, HIP, etc.

+To run the code compile and run via:

 ```
 $ make fractal-ex1-RAJA-seq
 $ ./bin/fractal-ex1-RAJA-seq